 State Solicits Comments on Draft Upper Clark Fork Restoration Work Plan

-HELENA – The state is seeking public comment on draft funding recommendations for projects designed to restore the Upper Clark Fork River Basin, Natural Resource Damage Program specialist Kathleen Coleman said today.
-The Governor’s Trustee Restoration Council has recommended that 12 grant proposals receive funding totaling up to $19,303,562, subject to certain funding conditions on some of the projects.
+HELENA – The state is seeking public comment on draft funding recommendations for projects designed to restore the Upper Clark Fork River Basin, Restoration Program chief Carol Fox said Thursday.

 Based on the comments received over the next month, both the Advisory Council and Trustee Restoration Council will make final funding recommendations to Gov. Schweitzer, who is expected to make his funding decisions in December.